microsoft/pai/docs/job_tutorial.md

 password
 ```

+**NOTE**:

-*NOTE*: If you're using a private registry at Docker Hub, you should use `docker.io` for `docker_registry_server` field in the authentication file.
+- If you're using a private registry at Docker Hub, you should use `docker.io` for `docker_registry_server` field in the authentication file.

+- Only **codeDir** will created to your job container local environment and could be accessed inner job container. dataDir & outputDir are environmental variable (For example, the file link url of hdfs) which will be used by your job inner training code to read data from the storage link.

 ### Job runtime environmental variable <a name="envvar"></a>